oaksofmamre/chatty/README.md

 ```

 From browser:

 ```
 localhost:5000
 ```

 On Heroku:

 ```
 https://sqchat.herokuapp.com
 ```

 ## Highlights:

 * Super-fast chat application powered by Node.js and Socket.IO!
 * front-end styled with Bootstrap
 * responsive website design
 * using JavaScript/jQuery
 * with Handlebars for templating
-* and data stored in Redis
+* and logins managed in Redis

 #### by Dennis C :coffee: